jmmshn/jmmshn/README.md

 </a>

-I'm an active contributor to some of the most popular Materials-informatics software including:
+I'm an active contributor to some of the most popular materials-informatics software including:

 - [pymatgen](https://github.com/materialsproject/pymatgen)
 - [atomate](https://github.com/hackingmaterials/atomate)